San Diego Hidden Gems: written by a local

 Scripps Coastal Meander

-My personal favorite San Diego hidden gems is the Scripps Coastal Meander.
+My personal favorite San Diego hidden gem is the Scripps Coastal Meander.
 This wooden boardwalk is short but the views make up for it!
-Overlooking the Scripps Pier and La Jolla coastline this trail is perfect for a short morning walk.
+Overlooking the Scripps Pier and La Jolla coastline this trail is perfect for a brief morning walk.
 If you visit after 5 pm, check out the building at the end pictured above (it’s used for UCSD research during business hours so you can get in trouble if visiting during those times).
-But has some of the best sunset views in all of San Diego.
+But it has some of the best sunset views in all of San Diego.

 - Free to Visit